 With a zeal and passion to dedicate his life for the nation, ManavGuru was in a dilemma as to which path he should adopt to serve his nation.
 After his secondary school, he went through the army selection process but suffered a setback when he got rejected during the physical examination.
 He was not selected, as he was underweight.
 He became very upset.
 He kept wondering “why was I not selected when I am so eager to dedicate my life for the nation?”

 The rejection did not deter him from his goal and he moved ahead in his life with determination and compassion.
 He continued his education and completed his bachelor’s in civil engineering from Bagalkot district of Karnataka.
-He always had a great sense of gratitude towards his teachers, who guided him throughout his education period and continues to do so even today.
+He always had a great sense of gratitude towards his teachers, who guided him throughout his education period.